tarwn/lessthandot-hugo/blogs/content/posts/2018-04-17-adding-twitter-authentication-to-an-asp-net-core-2-site-w-cosmos-db.md

   </p>
 </div>

-Once they&#8217;re logged in (or registered), we can generate a session and forward them to the URL they were originally headed to.
+Once they're logged in (or registered), we can generate a session and forward them to the URL they were originally headed to.

 ### Set Up Twitter